On this page, overview - scorpion body - feeding - mating - venom - medicinal uses of scorpion venom

 Book lungs.
 Scorpions have 4 pairs of book lungs that open to the surface as spiracles.
 Some species are able to control the size of the spiracle opening, and so restrict water loss.

-On the right is Euscorpius flavicaudis.It a fairly common scorpion in southern Europe, and there are a few small colonies established indoors in the UK.
+Above is Euscorpius flavicaudis.It a fairly common scorpion in southern Europe, and there are a few small colonies established indoors in the UK.
 It lives in crevices under rocks, bark and walls grabbing anything small that passes close by.
 Its body is dark brown/black, and it legs and sting are yellow/brown.
 It is not aggressive, and its poison has no effect on humans.
 It can reach 4 cm long when fully grown, and makes a good choice as a pet for a beginner.

-On the left is Pandinus imperator, the emperor scorpion found in African tropical and rain forests.
+Above is Pandinus imperator, the emperor scorpion found in African tropical and rain forests.
 It inhabits burrows up to 30 cm long.
 Its sting is painful, but the poison is only mildly venomous, and cannot kill a healthy human adult.
 It can grow as long as 20 cm and has a life span of around eight years.
 Pandinus imperator is popular as a pet scorpion, and it will kill and eat anything it can catch.

 Scorpion venom is a neurotoxin, so affects the nerves causing paralysis of cardiac and respiratory muscles.
 The sting can be used to paralyze prey, but its primary function is defence.
 The venom exits the sting through 2 pores either side of the tip.
 The venom is produced by 2 glands at the base of the sting.